In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model

-Unlike the fully fine-tuning to expensively update all model parameters for each downstream task, prompt tuning methods~\cite{zhou2022learning,zhou2022conditional} prepend the inputs with learnable parameters that steers the foundation model towards generating the desired outputs.
+Unlike fully fine-tuning, which expensively updates all model parameters for each downstream task, prompt tuning methods~\cite{zhou2022learning,zhou2022conditional} prepend the inputs with learnable parameters that steer the foundation model towards generating the desired outputs.
 Recent works~\cite{zhou2022learning,zhou2022conditional,bahng2022exploring,jia2022visual} use training data to tune prompts where the embeddings of prompt are extracted from the model input and are differentiable with respect to the loss function.
-However, the learned prompts are largely limited to training data, and their performance tend to degrade significantly when the test samples are drawn from a different distribution.
-Test-time prompt tuning (TTPT) offers a viable solution to the distribution problem through one-step optimization on an unsupervised objective that involves only unlabelled test samples.
-TTPT flexibly addresses the distribution shift by prompt tuning in a zero-shot manner.
-For example, TPT~\cite{shu2022test} exploits the pre-trained vision-language foundation models as better zero-shot learners by maximizing the consistency of predictions across augmented versions of each test sample.
-However, the learned prompt via existing TTPT methods might be noisy and irrelevant to task-specific distribution.
-This raises the question: How can we effectively tailor a pre-trained visual-language model (e.g., CLIP) to a new task by judiciously incorporating domain-specific information during testing?
+However, the learned prompts are largely limited to training data, and their performance significantly degrades when the test samples are drawn from a different distribution.
+Test-time prompt tuning (TTPT)~\cite{shu2022test,feng2023diverse} offers a viable solution to the distribution shift problem through one-step optimization on an unsupervised objective that involves only unlabeled test samples.
+For example, TPT~\cite{shu2022test} exploits the pre-trained vision-language foundation models as better zero-shot learners by maximizing the consistency of predictions across augmented versions of test samples.
+However, the learned prompt via existing TTPT methods are noisy and irrelevant to task-specific distribution.
+This raises the question: How can we effectively adapt a pre-trained visual-language model (e.g., CLIP) to a new task by judiciously incorporating domain-specific information during testing?